What Is Egg Donation

 This picture shows a morphologically exquisite, day three, 8-cell embryo.
 At this stage, human embryos are still microscopic and invisible to the naked eye.

-By the fifth to seventh day after the insemination, embryos should reach the blastocyst stage (80 or more cells).
+By the fifth to seventh day after insemination, embryos should reach the blastocyst stage (80 or more cells).

 This picture shows an advanced stage of blastocyst development.
 Notice the central fluid-filled cavity.
 The cells within the blastocyst have already differentiated into the inner cell mass (at seven o’clock) that will give rise to the fetus and the trophectoderm cells that will form the future placenta.